rubyonracetracks/tutorial-rails-rubymn2/03-04-sponsor_create.md

 * Enter the command "test1".
 Now only one test fails.
 The reason is a missing template.

 #### Add Sponsor Page
-* Edit the blank file app/views/sponsors/new.html.erb and give it the following content:
+* Add the file app/views/sponsors/new.html.erb and give it the following content:
 ```
 <% provide(:title, 'Add Sponsor') %>